ntnu-tex/beamerthementnu/README.md

 Simply copy the folder `beamerthementnu2017` into your `texmf/tex/latex` folder.
 The precise location varies on different operating systems.

+TeX Live specific: A user have suggested that one can run `texhash` after installing the files if LaTeX is unable to find the new theme.

 ## Known issues